DZAladan/Spyro-Crash-Balatro-Deck-Skins/README.md

   ➡️ [For Mac](https://github.com/ethangreen-dev/lovely-injector?tab=readme-ov-file#mac)
 3. Install [Steamodded](https://github.com/Steamodded/smods/) following [this guide](https://github.com/Steamodded/smods/wiki/Installing-Steamodded-windows);
 4. Download the latest .zip file from the Releases;
-5. Open it with a software like 7-Zip, then drag and drop the folder inside the %AppData/Balatro/Mods folder.
+5. Open it with a software like 7-Zip, then drag and drop the folder inside the %AppData&/Balatro/Mods folder.

 ## To-Do
 🔲 Find out how the heck localization files work, and implement localization for the textures menu;<br>
+  <sup>No, this isn't done yet.
+The solution I adopted so far is temporary.</sup><br>
 🔲 Add support for Dark Mode by making extra skins available when the mod is detected.